 Children who are smaller or larger than their peers may also require special accommodations.
 Small children should remain in a rear- or forward-facing car seat with a five-point harness until they have outgrown the height and weight limits of the seat.
 Large children may require seats with higher height and weight limits.

 Injuries requiring large casts

 Children in hip and leg casts may not fit comfortably or safely in a conventional car seat.
 Depending on the child’s size, she will need to be transported using a car bed, a specialized medical seat, or a modified vest.
 Ask the doctor when having the cast fitted.

-Children with cerebral palsy can lack control of their head and upper body.
+Children with cerebral palsy who have some trouble controlling their head and upper body often need special solutions.
 Because forward-facing seats are upright and are less supportive of the head, children should stay rear facing in traditional car seats for as long as possible.
 Once they have outgrown their rear-facing seat, it’s important to find a large car seat or medical seat that will support their entire trunk and can still be reclined while forward facing.
 In this position, they are able to lean their head back and maintain a clear airway.

 Children with spina bifida are at much higher risk of having hydrocephalus, which means fluid accumulates in the brain.
 For this reason, many children with spina bifida have larger than average heads, making it more difficult and more important to keep their head supported at an appropriate angle.
 As an alternative, small children will use a car bed, which allows them to lie flat on their backs.